williamhorning/williamhorning/bolt-content/developing.md

 ### `bolt`

-bolt, also referred to as `core` or `bolt/lib`, is where all the public api, bridging, commands, and shared stuff lives. none of the stuff in bolt should be platform-dependant, as all of that should live in plugins. breaking changes are things that require changes to be made to consumers of public apis. try avoiding breaking changes, especially in the plugin system. if you do need to make breaking changes to the plugin system, please increment `boltversion` on the plugin class. also, try to not overly use the bolt name in exports.
+bolt, also referred to as `core` or `lib`, is where all the public api, bridging, commands, migrations, and cli lives. none of the stuff in bolt should be platform-dependant, as all of that should live in plugins. it's further divided into a few different folders, each with their own standars. overall, try to not make breaking changes unless necessary

-### `bolt-cli`

-the cli is self-explanitory. keep it simple, don't break stuff unless you have to. the stuff from `bolt` and `bolt-migrations` are used here to provide a nice command line experience for those self-hosting.

-### `bolt-docs`

-as part of `williamhorning/williamhorning`, the docs site should follow all the stuff there except for writing style and theming.

-### `bolt-migrations`
+#### `bolt/bridges`

+the bridging system exposes very few public api interfaces and it should stay that way, don't complicate things

+#### `bolt/cli.ts`

+try not messing with the cli, it's meant to be a nice command for self-hosting bolt

+#### `bolt/cmds`

+the command system should also be simple. try to not do crazy things and split stuff if necessary

+#### `bolt/migrations` and `bolt/utils`

-this exists to provide a simple way to migrate data. don't change stuff unless you have to, please make an issue if you're considering changes to this.
+please don't make changes unless really necessary, make an issue if you're considering changes to stuff in here

 ### first-party plugins

 try to follow the guidelines here and to match style

+### the docs

+as part of `williamhorning/williamhorning`, the docs site should follow all the stuff there except for writing style and theming.

 ### upstream projects